-- 1. Severe underlying chronic disease including sickle cell anaemia, primary or secondary immunodeficiency, chronic lung disease and cystic fibrosis - 2.
+- Severe underlying chronic disease with an increased risk of complicated CAP including sickle cell anaemia, primary or secondary immunodeficiency, chronic lung disease and cystic fibrosis - 2.
 Documented penicillin allergy - 3.
 Any other known contra-indication to taking amoxicillin - 4.
-Already on systemic antibiotic treatment at presentation - 5.
-Bilateral wheezing without focal chest signs (most likely to represent respiratory tract infection of non-bacterial aetiology) - 6.
-Complicated pneumonia (see Table 3) - 7.
-Receipt of antibiotic other than a beta-lactam during admission - 8.
-Clinically relevant positive blood culture (i.e. positive blood culture and clinical decision to prolong intravenous treatment for more than 48 hours or inappropriate to switch to amoxicillin therapy) - 9.
-Receipt of >48 hours oral or intravenous inpatient antibiotic treatment - 10.
+Bilateral wheezing without focal chest signs (most likely to represent respiratory tract infection of non-bacterial aetiology) - 5.
+Complicated pneumonia (see Table 3) - 6.
+Receipt of antibiotic other than a beta-lactam during admission - 7.
+If treated in the community prior to admission, receipt of a non-beta-lactam antibiotic in the community at presentation

+- 8. Clinically relevant positive blood culture (i.e. positive blood culture and clinical decision to prolong intravenous treatment for more than 48 hours or inappropriate to switch to amoxicillin therapy) - 9.
+Receipt of >48 hours oral or intravenous antibiotic treatment in total - 10.
 Decision to treat with oral antibiotic other than amoxicillin on discharge from hospital - 11.
 Parents/guardians unlikely to reliably complete the diary because of significant language barriers.